jonasundderwolf/django-image-cropping/README.rst

 django-image-cropping
 =====================

-``django-image-cropping`` is an app for cropping uploaded images via Django's admin backend using `imgareaselect
+``django-image-cropping`` is an app for cropping uploaded images via Django's admin backend using `jCrop
-<https://github.com/odyniec/imgareaselect>`_.
+<http://deepliquid.com/content/Jcrop.html>`_.
 It keeps the original image intact, only cropping when the image
 is being displayed.
 Large images are presented in a small format, so even very big images can easily be cropped.

 ``django-image-cropping`` is perfect when you need images with a specific size for your templates but want your